typescene/typescene.github.io/docs/ref/Component.md

 [3]. <TComponentCtor extends ComponentConstructor<Component>, TPreset extends ComponentPresetType<TComponentCtor>, TRest extends ComponentPresetRestType<TComponentCtor>>(this: TComponentCtor & { ...; }, presets: Exclude<{ [P in keyof TPreset]?: TPreset[P] | { isComponentBinding(): true; }; }, { ...; }>, ...rest: TRest): TComponentCtor
 ```
 {:.declarationspec}
-Create a new constructor, for which instances are automatically updated with given properties, bindings, event handlers, and other values.
+Create a new component _constructor_, for which instances are automatically updated with given properties, bindings, event handlers, and other values.

 - When an instance is activated, components included as preset properties are instantiated and assigned to properties with the same name as the preset object property.